sam-goodwin/punchcard/packages/@punchcard/shape/README.md

 }
 ```

-But this is unfortunately redundant: we're defining the type twice!
+But this is unfortunately redundant.
+We're defining the type twice!

 # Shapes

-Punchcard Shapes is another workaround, except it eliminates the above redundancy while also supporting type-level machinery such as [conditional types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#conditional-types) and [mapped types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types), which comes in handy when implementing type-safe ORMs and DSLs.
+Punchcard Shapes is another workaround, except it eliminates the above redundancy while also supporting advanced type-level machinery such as [conditional types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#conditional-types) and [mapped types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types), which comes in handy when implementing type-safe ORMs and DSLs.

-Types are constructed in the same way as ordinary data in JavaScript:
+Types are constructed in the same way as ordinary data in JavaScript!

 ```ts
 class MyType extends Record({